Enlarged Prostate - Urology Services

 Is Treatment Needed?

 Treatment for BPH is based on the severity of symptoms and whether they affect daily life.
 Not all men have symptoms — and not all require treatment.
-The key to a decision about treatment is whether the man is bothered by symptoms.
+The key to a decision about treatment is whether the man is bothered by symptoms such as frequency of urination.
 For example, getting up twice a night to urinate may be intolerable for one man because of sleep interruptions.
 Another man — who falls back to sleep easily — may be OK with getting up four times.